emostov/see-ethe/README.md

     // used later on when looping through the blocks transactions. dispatch(receiveBlock(block, fetchTxRecieptDispatch));
   } else {
-    console.error('Block reciept ERROR: ', err);
+    console.error('Block receipt ERROR: ', err);
   }
 };

-// Takes in dispatch and getState in order to fetch a transaction reciept for
+// Takes in dispatch and getState in order to fetch a transaction receipt for
 // the given transactionHash.
 This function is passed as callback to receive
 // block
 export const fetchTransactionReciept = (dispatch, getState) => (txHash) => (